cindywe/RPGmaterialPlanner/README.md

 8. How long does stage <an integer from 1 to 6> take?
 <br/>E.g. How long does stage 6 take?

+9. How can I upgrade to <career from the list below>?
+<br/>E.g. How can I upgrade to mage?

+---

 ### List of career:
 fighter, mage, knight